thejasrao262003/golang_roadmap/README.md

 Welcome! 👋
 This repository documents my **journey to becoming a Go (Golang) pro in 3 months**.

-I come from a Python & C++ background (basic syntax, problem solving), and this repo is where I’ll track my progress, notes, and projects as I master Go for backend, concurrency, and production-ready systems.
+I come from a Python & C++ background (basic syntax, problem solving), and this repo is where I’ll track my progress, notes and projects as I master Go for backend, concurrency and production-ready systems.

 ---